Welcome to the Tethix Archipelago: an experiment in using virtual spaces for learning and collaboration

 The Tethix Office reflects our personalities and interests

-In line with our codesgin principles, we prefer playing together to just showing and telling, so the whiteboard with our roadmap is actually a secret portal to a living prototype of our vision for the ETHOS Garden.
+In line with our codesign principles, we prefer playing together to just showing and telling, so the whiteboard with our roadmap is actually a secret portal to a living prototype of our vision for the ETHOS Garden.
 Initially, our ETHOS app will live in your Slack, but eventually, we see the Garden becoming your office.
 A virtual place where you meet and get work done, and experience a multisensory reflection of how your actions and pledges nurture your team’s values or principles.

 Our vision for the ETHOS Garden as a living office space that reflects your team’s responsibility practice